-All college tuition and fees must be paid by the dates listed in that semester's NPC Class Schedule or online at www.npc. edu/admissions/tuition-fees/payment-due-dates.
+All college tuition and fees must be paid by the dates listed online at www.npc.edu/payment-due-dates.
 Students may take advantage of the e-Cashier Payment Plan online via the NPC website.
 A fee or down payment may be required.